brimdata/zed/zng/docs/zng-over-json.md

 }
 ```
 and `<name>` is a string defining the ZNG column name, `<type>` is a string
-indicating a primitive type or complex type and `of` is an optional field
+indicating a primitive type or complex type, and `of` is an optional field
 if `<type>` is a complex type where the `<of>` value is defined in accordance
 with its complex type definition.

 #### Array Type

-A ZNG array type is defined by a JSON object having the form:
+A ZNG array type is defined by a JSON object having the form
 ```
 {
         type: "array",